AdobeDocs/experience-manager-64.en/help/communities/using/blog-developer-basics.md

 As of AEM 6.2, the modifications previously required to be made manually are included in the default AntiSamy config file.

-Rich media is embeded in a blog article by selecting the `Embed Media from External Sites` icon :
+Rich media is embeded in a blog article by selecting the `Embed Media from External Sites` icon:

 ![](assets/chlimage_1-471.png)